Anish4u/youtube_in/README.md

-### Technologies And Main Libray used Youtube Replica
+### Technologies And Main Libray used YouTube Replica

 - React: Used as the primary front-end library.
 - Redux Toolkit: For state management.